car251290/Getabeer/README.md

 # Getabeer
-ReactNative getabeer
+ReactNative getabeer for the lover of a beer on Friday

 ## Getting a beer

-Looking for the perfect beer using this Application for look for a beer.
+Looking for the perfect beer using this Application for look for a beer where is near of your location or city. more is friday because friday = get a beer

 ## Using MaterialUi
 for the design of this Application for get a better design on the iOS